 Mr and Mrs Sinclair are buying a substantial period villa in Glasgow's West End for £900,000.
 Neither owns another dwelling.
 Main rates apply progressively.

-For the same purchase price in England under SDLT main rates, the calculation is £33,750.
-The Scottish bill is therefore roughly £32,600 (about twice the SDLT figure) at this price point.
-The differential is driven by the LBTT 10% band biting from £325,000 (versus the SDLT 5% band running to £925,000) and the LBTT 12% top band biting from £750,000 (versus £1,500,000 for SDLT).
-Scotland taxes substantial residential purchases materially harder than England; this is a long-standing feature of the LBTT design and is unlikely to change in the current Scottish Government's policy direction.
+The same £900,000 in England under SDLT main rates is £33,750.
+The Scottish bill is therefore roughly £32,600 higher (about twice the SDLT figure) at this price.
+Two bands drive the gap: the LBTT 10% band bites from £325,000 (against the SDLT 5% band running to £925,000) and the LBTT 12% top band bites from £750,000 (against £1,500,000 for SDLT).
+Scotland taxes large residential purchases far harder than England.
+This is a long-standing feature of LBTT and is unlikely to shift under the current Scottish Government.

 The s.10 effective date and the 30-day return clock

 LBTT(S)A 2013 s.10 defines the effective date of a transaction as the earlier of completion and substantial performance of the contract.
-The substantial performance test typically applies where the buyer takes possession of the property or pays a substantial proportion of the consideration before formal completion.
-For most conventional residential purchases the effective date and the completion date are the same.
+Substantial performance usually bites where you take possession of the property or pay a substantial proportion of the price before formal completion.
+For most ordinary residential purchases the effective date and the completion date are the same.

-Under LBTT(S)A 2013 s.29, the return is due to Revenue Scotland within 30 days of the effective date.
-Payment is due at the same time.
-The Scottish 30-day clock is materially more generous than the 14-day SDLT clock that England and Northern Ireland operate under FA 2003 s.76 (since 1 March 2019), and aligns with the Welsh 30-day clock under LTTA 2017 s.41.
-Conveyancers familiar with the English regime sometimes assume the same 14-day window applies in Scotland; the longer Scottish window is a feature of the regime, not a bug.
-The more common failure mode is the opposite: assuming the Scottish window is generous, allowing the return to slip past 30 days because nobody was tracking it.
+Under LBTT(S)A 2013 s.29, your return is due to Revenue Scotland within 30 days of the effective date, with payment due at the same time.
+That 30-day clock is materially more generous than the 14-day SDLT clock England and Northern Ireland run under FA 2003 s.76 (since 1 March 2019), and it matches the Welsh 30-day clock under LTTA 2017 s.41.
+Advisers who work mainly in England sometimes assume the same 14-day window applies in Scotland; it does not, and the longer window is deliberate.
+The more common trap is the reverse: treating 30 days as comfortable and letting the deadline slip because nobody was tracking it.

 Penalties for late filing follow the Tax Collection and Management (Scotland) Act 2014 penalty framework: £100 fixed penalty for up to 3 months late, escalating with further fixed and tax-geared penalties beyond.
 Late-paid tax attracts interest at the statutory rate.

-The most common cross-jurisdictional surprise for advisers and buyers is the structural difference in how each UK jurisdiction handles the additional-dwelling charge.
-The table below cuts the comparison on that axis rather than on simple band thresholds:
+The thing that surprises most buyers and advisers moving between UK jurisdictions is how differently each one charges the additional-dwelling surcharge.
+The table below compares on that point rather than on headline band thresholds:

-The single most operationally important row is the additional-dwelling charge architecture.
-England layers a flat 5% on top of standard bands; the worked impact on a £400,000 second home is £20,000 of surcharge on top of standard SDLT.
-Wales discards the main rate table and applies a standalone band structure starting at 5% from £1; the worked impact on the same £400,000 second home is roughly £32,000 of total higher-rate LTT (no main-rate calculation underneath).
+The row that matters most in practice is the additional-dwelling charge.
+England layers a flat 5% on top of the standard bands, so a £400,000 second home carries £20,000 of surcharge on top of standard SDLT.
+Wales drops the main rate table altogether and applies a standalone band structure starting at 5% from £1 upward, which on the same £400,000 second home works out at roughly £32,000 of total higher-rate LTT (with no main-rate calculation underneath).
 Scotland charges a flat 8% on the entire price (so £32,000 of ADS on £400,000) plus standard LBTT on top.
-The three architectures produce different headline numbers despite all being notionally "additional dwellings" surcharges.
+All three are notionally "additional dwellings" surcharges, yet they produce very different headline numbers.

 Filing the LBTT return with Revenue Scotland

-LBTT returns are filed online via the Revenue Scotland portal at revenue.scot/taxes/land-buildings-transaction-tax/how-submit-amend-or-pay-lbtt.
-Conveyancers typically submit the return on behalf of the buyer with the buyer signing electronically.
-The return collects: parties to the transaction, the effective date, the chargeable consideration, declarations on FTB relief or ADS where applicable, and the calculated LBTT.
+The return is filed online through the Revenue Scotland portal at revenue.scot/taxes/land-buildings-transaction-tax/how-submit-amend-or-pay-lbtt.
+In practice your conveyancer submits it on your behalf and you sign electronically.
+It captures the parties to the transaction, the effective date, the chargeable consideration, any first-time buyer relief or ADS declarations, and the calculated LBTT.

-Payment options are direct debit, bank transfer (BACS or Faster Payment), and (less commonly) cheque.
-Revenue Scotland issues a unique transaction reference when the return is submitted, which must be quoted on the payment for reconciliation purposes.
-Amendment of a filed return is permitted within 12 months under the Tax Collection and Management (Scotland) Act 2014 mechanism, with overpayment relief claims permitted for a further period beyond that under the same Act.
+You can pay by direct debit, bank transfer (BACS or Faster Payment) or, less commonly, cheque.
+Revenue Scotland issues a unique transaction reference when the return goes in, and you must quote it on the payment so it reconciles.
+You can amend a filed return within 12 months under the Tax Collection and Management (Scotland) Act 2014, and claim overpayment relief for a further period beyond that under the same Act.

-- Scottish ADS at 8% mechanics covers the Additional Dwelling Supplement (Schedule 2A LBTT(S)A 2013), the £40,000 de-minimis, the 36-month replacement-of-main-residence repayment window, and the joint-buyer aggregation rules.
-Read it if you already own a dwelling anywhere.
+• Scottish ADS at 8%.
+The Additional Dwelling Supplement (Schedule 2A LBTT(S)A 2013), the £40,000 de-minimis, the 36-month replacement-of-main-residence repayment window and the joint-buyer aggregation rules.
+Start here if you already own a dwelling anywhere.

-- Scottish first-time buyer relief depth covers the £175,000 nil-band uplift, eligibility conditions, joint-buyer treatment, ADS interaction, and worked examples.
+• Scottish first-time buyer relief in depth.
+The £175,000 nil-band uplift, the eligibility conditions, the joint-buyer treatment, how it interacts with ADS, and worked examples.

-- Scottish corporate-buyer decision pathway covers how Scotland handles non-natural-person purchases: standard LBTT main rates plus ADS at 8%, no Scottish equivalent to the SDLT 15% flat rate under FA 2003 Sch 4A.
+• The corporate buyer.
+How Scotland handles a purchase by a company or other non-natural person: standard LBTT main rates plus ADS at 8%, with no Scottish equivalent to the SDLT 15% flat rate under FA 2003 Sch 4A.

-- Scottish bare-trust acquisition relief mechanics covers the corporate-restructuring relief route under LBTT(S)A 2013 Schedule 18.
+• Bare-trust acquisition relief.
+The corporate-restructuring relief route under LBTT(S)A 2013 Schedule 18.

-For cross-jurisdictional context, the Welsh LTT main rates pillar sits as the parallel devolved-tax page, and the SDLT rates and surcharge pillar covers England and Northern Ireland.
-The SDLT non-resident surcharge page explains the English-only mechanism that Scotland and Wales have chosen not to introduce.
-For the income-tax counterpart, the 2027 property income tax rates pillar covers the UK-wide income tax framework (with the caveat that Scottish income tax rates and bands differ from rest-of-UK under the Scotland Act 2016 settlement).
+If your purchase straddles a border or you hold property in more than one nation, the other regimes are worth a look: our Welsh LTT rates guide covers the other devolved tax, and our SDLT rates and surcharge guide covers England and Northern Ireland.
+Our SDLT non-resident surcharge guide explains the English-only charge that Scotland and Wales have chosen not to copy.
+And if you let the property out, our 2027 property income tax rates guide sets out the UK-wide income tax framework, remembering that Scottish income tax rates and bands differ from the rest of UK under the Scotland Act 2016 settlement.

 Common mistakes Scottish buyers (and their advisers) make

 Assuming the 14-day SDLT clock applies.
-Scottish LBTT returns are due within 30 days of the effective date under LBTT(S)A 2013 s.29, not 14.
-The longer window is generous but encourages complacency; the more common failure is a return slipping past 30 days because no deadline was being tracked.
+Your Scottish LBTT return is due within 30 days of the effective date under LBTT(S)A 2013 s.29, not 14.
+The longer window is generous but breeds complacency, and the usual failure is a return slipping past 30 days because nobody put the deadline in the diary.

 Forgetting that ADS applies to the entire price.
-Unlike the SDLT 5% surcharge (added on top of standard bands) or the Welsh higher rates (a standalone band structure), Scottish ADS at 8% applies to the entire purchase price.
-A £180,000 second-home purchase therefore attracts £14,400 of ADS, not 8% applied marginally.
-The flat-on-total mechanic is the largest cross-jurisdictional surprise.
+Unlike the SDLT 5% surcharge (added on top of standard bands) or the Welsh higher rates (a standalone band structure), Scottish ADS at 8% applies to the whole purchase price.
+A £180,000 second home therefore carries £14,400 of ADS, not 8% applied marginally to a slice.
+That flat-on-total mechanic is the biggest surprise people hit moving between jurisdictions.

 Treating Scottish income tax devolution as relevant to LBTT.
-Scottish income tax rates apply to Scottish-resident taxpayers on UK-wide income; LBTT applies to Scottish-located transactions regardless of buyer residence.
-The two devolution settlements operate on different axes (residence vs location) and do not interact.
-Sessions advising Scottish landlords should treat the LBTT calculation and the income-tax-on-rental calculation as separate workstreams with different jurisdiction tests.
+Scottish income tax rates apply to Scottish-resident taxpayers on income across the UK; LBTT applies to Scottish-located transactions wherever you live.
+The two settlements turn on different things (residence versus location) and do not interact.
+Treat your LBTT and your income tax on rental profits as two separate calculations with two different jurisdiction tests.